systemcarl/weblog/articles/about-me.md

 I'm Carl.

 I sometimes find it difficult to describe exactly who I am.
-But one thing I can say for certain: I'm an unapologetic nerd.
+But one thing I can say for certain: I'm an nerd.
 I love science fiction,
 from [*Star Trek*]'s naive mid-century techno-optimism to [*Jurassic Park*]'s outlandish cautionary tale.